langchain-ai/langchain/docs/index.rst

 1. **Data-aware**: connect a language model to other sources of data
 2. **Agentic**: allow a language model to interact with its environment

-| This is the Python specific portion of the documentation.
-For a purely conceptual guide to LangChain, see `here <https://docs.langchain.com/docs/>`_.
-For the JavaScript documentation, see `here <https://js.langchain.com/docs/>`_.
+| Note: this documentation is Python-specific.
+There is a separate `Conceptual Guide <https://docs.langchain.com/docs/>`_ and `JavaScript documentation <https://js.langchain.com/docs/>`_.

 Getting Started
 ----------------

-We recommend heading to our `Quickstart Guide <./getting_started/getting_started.html>`_ to get set up and familiarize yourself with key concepts.
+We recommend heading to our `Quickstart Guide <./getting_started/getting_started.html>`_ to get set up and to familiarize yourself with key concepts.

 .. toctree::
    :maxdepth: 2